 Cover photo by Ryan Zarichnak Photography

-This years marks my third year full-time in the business but I've been planning weddings for five years and special events for seven.
+This years marks my fourth year full-time in the business but I've been planning weddings for six years and special events for eight.

 Every couple deserves the attention and care needed to transform their beautiful, one-of-a-kind love into a beautiful, one-of-a-kind wedding.
 When I was six years old my mother placed a Brides Magazine in my hands, and I instantly fell in love with weddings.
 I spent years after that moment sketching spaces and collecting decor.
 At sixteen, I already knew I would become a wedding planner, and in 2011, I realized this dream.
 Sometimes people ask me, “Why wedding planning?”
 I answer this with a question of my own: “Where else could I find such a meaningful outlet for my passion for fine art and event design than in the union of two people in love?”